Terms & Conditions

 - The goods are packaged in the manner regarded as standard in the trade.
 The seller is entitled to make partial deliveries if:

-- Partial delivery is applicable for the customer within the context of the intended purpose of the contract,
+- a.
+Partial delivery is applicable for the customer within the context of the intended purpose of the contract.

-- Delivery of the rest of the goods ordered is guaranteed.
+- b.
+Delivery of the rest of the goods ordered is guaranteed.

 - As a basic principle, prospective delivery dates indicated by the seller are non-binding, unless a specific date has been expressly guaranteed by the seller.
 The seller’s obligation to deliver is conditional on the seller itself receiving supplies in good time and properly.
 The seller is entitled to withdraw from the contract if at no fault, due to its own supplier delivering late, incorrectly, or not at all.
 On the occurrence of any obstacle to delivery caused by the customer, this party must bear all of the costs which have arisen and may subsequently arise.